pyvec/arca/docs/cookbook.rst

 I need some files from the repositories
 ---------------------------------------

-Besides running scripts from the repositories, there also might be some files in the repositories that you need, e.g. images for a webpage.
+Besides running functions from the repositories, there also might be some files in the repositories that you need, e.g. images for a webpage.
 With the :class:`Arca <arca.Arca>` method :meth:`static_filename <arca.Arca.static_filename>` you can get the absolute path to that file, to where Arca cloned it.
 The method accepts a relative path (can be a :class:`pathlib.Path` or :class:`str`) to the file in the repository.